-Follow up procedures that are for monitoring rather than treatment .
+Monitoring Am I covered?
+Follow ups - cover for follow up consultations and reviews for cancer . ✓ Yes, so long as you are still a member and have a plan that covers this.
+Routine monitoring or checks that a GP or someone else in a GP surgery (or other primary care setting) could carry out. × No Follow up procedures that are for monitoring rather than treatment .
 Some cancer patients need procedures to check whether cancer is still present or has returned.
-For example, these could include colonoscopies to check the bowel or cystoscopies to check the bladder. ✓ Yes Limits Am I covered?
+For example, these could include colonoscopies to check the bowel or cystoscopies to check the ✓ Yes bladder.
+Limits Am I covered?
 Time limits on cancer treatment .
 Your membership covers you while you are having treatment to kill cancer cells.
 None Money limits on cancer treatment No specific limits - same rules apply to your cancer treatment as for any other treatment .

 Other benefits Am I covered?
-Stem cell or bone marrow transplant. ✓ Yes We will cover the reasonable costs for a stem cell or bone marrow transplant as long as: • the stem cell or bone marrow transplant is for the treatment of cancer; and • it is conventional treatment for that cancer.
+Stem cell or bone marrow transplant. ✓ Yes We will cover the reasonable costs for a stem cell or bone marrow transplant as long as: the stem cell or bone marrow transplant is for the treatment of cancer; and it is conventional treatment for that cancer.
 It does not include any related administration costs.
-For example, we will not cover the cost of searching for a donor, the harvesting of cells from the donor or transport costs for tissue or harvested cells. " Please see section 3.3 for more information on conventional treatment.
-The cost of wigs or other temporary head coverings or external prostheses needed because of cancer whilst you are having treatment to kill cancer cells. ✓ Up to £400 a year for wigs or head coverings and up to £5,000 a year for prostheses.
+For example, we will not cover the cost of searching for a donor, the harvesting of cells from the donor or transport costs for tissue or harvested cells. " Please see section 3.3 for more information on conventional treatment " Please see section 3.3 for more information on Organ or tissue transplant The cost of wigs or other temporary head coverings or external prostheses needed because of cancer whilst you are having treatment to kill cancer cells. ✓ Up to £400 a year for wigs or head coverings and up to £5,000 a year for prostheses.